How to ask customers for reviews, and actually get them

 - 2Make it one tap: straight into the review, no login, no long form.

-- 3Invite media explicitly, "a photo or short video helps other shoppers" lifts visual-review rate.
+- 3Invite media by name: "a photo or short video helps other shoppers" lifts the visual-review rate.

 - 4Keep it personal and short: a human, specific message, not a generic blast.